valryon/valryon.github.io/Posts/2013/2013-02-19-new-life-new-blog.md

 We are currently working on the company creation and on several game projects to start.
 I will come back on them later.

-For now I just renew entirely my blog.
+For now I just renewed entirely my blog.
 What was before a simple Wordpress site is now a homemade blog engine, because it’s fun to reinvent the wheel sometimes.
 So this is an ASP.NET MVC website running on a Linux server and parsing Markdown articles.
-The whole code source and the articles are open-source.
+The whole [source code and the articles](http://github.com/Valryon/portfolio) are open-source.
 I can simply publish new content by pushing it on my Gitub repository, and a git hook will update the server remotely.
 The design is just Bootstrap for now, but I'm searching for a good theme.

-<a href="http://github.com/Valryon/portfolio" class="btn btn-primary">See the source code</a>

 ## Breaking changes